CALL FOR ABSTRACTS

 - The poster must be presented by one of the authors listed on the abstract.

-- A complimentary symposium registration for Monday or Tuesday (whichever day the poster or oral presentation is to be presented) will be awarded to the author presenting the poster.
+- A complimentary symposium registration for Sunday or Monday (whichever day the poster or oral presentation is to be presented) will be awarded to the author presenting the poster.
 All other expenses must be covered by the participant.

 - Notification of the status of your submission will be sent by email no later than June 18, 2018.